GuildSA/corona-hack-pack/README.md

 Use Package Control to install **Lua Dev**

-1. Go to menu 'Preferences > Package Control'
+1. Go to the menu 'Preferences > Package Control'
 2. In the edit box type "Install Package" to find and select it.
 3. In the edit box type "Lua Dev" to find and select it.
 4. Installation progress will be displayed in the lower left corner of Sublime.